Gigantoraptor: Paleoenvironment

 Gigantoraptor is known from the Iren Dabasu Formation of Inner Mongolia.
 This formation has been dated to 95.8 ± 6.2 million years ago based on U–Pb and stratigraphic analyses.
+A 2022 study describing new ornithomimosaurian material, however, suggested that while the vertebrate faunal assemblage indicates that the age of the formation is likely Turonian based on its similarity to the Bissekty Formation of Uzbekistan, the invertebrate faunal assemblage indicates a much later age (Campanian-Maastrichtian).
+Thomas Holtz suggested that it was around 95 to 80 million years ago.

 The environments around this formation were highly humid, existing as a large braided river valley with floodplains.
 A semi-arid climate is also indicated by caliche-based sedimentation.
 The Iren Dabasu Formation had extensive vegetation and foliage, evidenced in the paleosol development, the numerous herbivorous dinosaurs remains that were found in both the river channel and the floodplain sediments.
 A rich diversity of charophytes and ostracods inhabited the floodplain systems.

 The dinosaurian fauna of this formation includes the fast-running tyrannosauroid Alectrosaurus, the ornithomimosaur Archaeornithomimus, the therizinosaurids Erliansaurus and Neimongosaurus, the sauropod Sonidosaurus, and hadrosauroids Bactrosaurus and Gilmoreosaurus.
 Both Iren Dabasu and Bayan Shireh formations have been correlated on the basis of their similar vertebrate fossil record.
 This correlation may be further supported by the presence of a giant, Gigantoraptor-sized caenagnathid in the Bayan Shireh Formation.
 The presence of the Bayan Shireh caenagnathid and Gigantoraptor in fluvial-based sedimentation formations like the Iren Dabasu and Bayan Shireh formations suggest a preference over mesic habitats in giant oviraptorosaur species, rather than xeric habitats.